 Traditionally.
 South Korean death customs have consisted primarily of Confucian rituals, including days of mourning. funerals in the home, and burials in private graveyards.
 In modern South Korea, these customs have changed in several ways.
-First, due to the rapid spread of Christianity since the 1880s (see p.
-5-6 of Religion and Spirituality), many South Koreans today incorporate Christian rituals.
-In addition, a growth in medical infrastructure (see p.
-4 of Sustenance and Health) has increased the number of South Koreans who expire in hospitals.
+First, due to the rapid spread of Christianity since the 1880s (see Religion and Spirituality), many South Koreans today incorporate Christian rituals.
+In addition, a growth in medical infrastructure (see Sustenance and Health) has increased the number of South Koreans who expire in hospitals.
 This trend prompted a number of hospitals to add funeral halls in the 1980s, leading to a broader shift of funerals from homes to hospitals.
-Finally, as land has become scarce and cremation acceptable, traditional burial has declined.
-Despite these changes, many South Koreans continue to honor deceased ancestors by performing ancestral memorial rites (see p.
-2-3 of Religion and Spirituality).
+Finally, as land has become scarce and cremation acceptable. traditional burial has declined.
+Despite these changes, many South Koreans continue to honor deceased ancestors by performing ancestral memorial rites (see Religion and Spirituality).